CONCLUSIONS I TICS TALK SOLUTEL: SECURE TrainingMaria Cruz Alcocer

-For years the School Centers have carried out collaborative educational projects; However, nothing like confinement to have to carry it out – yes or yes – and for the boys to share the progress of the course at a distance both between classmates and with their teachers.
+For years the School Centers have carried out collaborative educational projects; However, nothing like confinement to have to carry it out – yes or yes – and for the boys to share the progress of the course at a distance both among classmates and with their teachers.

 And the next course?